History of science and technology in Africa: Mathematics

-According to Paul Gerdes, the development of geometrical thinking started early in African history, as early humans learned to "geometricize” in the context of their labor activities.
+According to Paulus Gerdes, the development of geometrical thinking started early in African history, as early humans learned to "geometricize" in the context of their labor activities.
 For example, the hunter-gatherers of the Kalahari Desert in southern Africa learned to track animals, learned to recognize and interpret spoors.
 They got to know that the shape of the spoor provided information on what animal passed by, how long ago, if it was hungry or not, etc. Such developments propelled Louis Liebenberg to posit that the critical attitude of contemporary Kalahari Desert trackers and the role of critical discussion in tracking suggest that the rationalist tradition of science may well have been practiced by hunter-gatherers long before the advent of the Greek philosophic schools.
 Rock paintings and engravings from all over Africa have been reported.
 Some of these artifacts date back to several hundreds of years, and others several thousands.
 They often have geometric structures.
 Other archaeological finds that indicate geometrical explorations by African hunters, farmers and artisans are stone and metal tools and ceramics.
 Particularly exceptional are archaeological finds of perishable materials such as baskets, textiles, and wooden objects.
 The finds from the Tellem are extremely important, as they provide ideas of earlier geometrical explorations.
 Clear evidence of the exploration of forms, shapes and symmetries exists in the archaeological finds from caves in the Cliff of Bandiagara in the center of Mali.
-The earliest buildings in the caves are cylindrical granaries made of mud coils that date from the 3rd to the 2nd Century BC.
+The earliest buildings in the caves are cylindrical granaries made of mud coils that date from the 3rd to the 2nd century BCE.